Debate Rules and Judging

 Embedded in the rules of Moral Forum debate are several key requirements, intended to guide students as they practice the art of civil discourse.
 Teams arrive prepared to argue both the affirmative and the negative position.
 A Moral Forum debate round begins with a coin toss, which determines which team will handle which position.

 Constructive Arguments: Speaker 1 (from the affirmative side) and Speaker 2 (from the negative side) each have four minutes to construct and present a logical argument with evidentiary support.
 Speakers are particularly concerned with framing their argument within a value premise (often including values such as freedom, equality, justice, and the sanctity of life).
 This moral-ethical context serves as the framework for the team’s entire argument.
-Two or three key justifications (contentions) based in evidentiary support and expert opinions are also presented to back up the value-based argument.
+Two key justifications (contentions) based in evidentiary support and expert opinions are also presented to back up the value-based argument.

 Cross-Examination Round: Taking place between Speakers 1 and 2, each student poses brief and relevant questions, answers concisely, and takes turns.
 Rather than attacking opponents in the style of traditional cross-examination, this three-minute civil discussion allows teams to clarify arguments, challenge the differences that exist, and point out gaps in reasoning.
 Shouting, interrupting, and filibustering are not allowed.